kawgh1/javascript-notes/README.md

         - `null` is the value of no value
         - `undefined` means a variable has only been initialized or declared but no value assigned

+    - ## Arrow Functions () => {}

+        - ### Arrow function and the `this` keyword
+            -   Be careful when using arrow functions with the `this` keyword, as they behave differently from normal functions.
+            -   **When using an arrow function, the `this` keyword is inherited from the ***parent scope.***
+            -   Practice using `this` in object and function creation
+        - ### The `arguments` object cannot be accessed on an arrow function
+            -   Another difference between arrow functions and normal functions is the access to the arguments object.
+The arguments object is an array-like object that we can access from inside functions and contains the values of the arguments passed to that function.
+            - However, `arguments` can be access in arrow functions using the spread `...` operator

+                    const showWinner = (...args) => {
+                    const winner = args[0];
+                    console.log(`${winner} was the winner`)
+                    }
+                    showWinner("Usain Bolt", "Justin Gatlin", "Asafa Powell" )
+                    // "Usain Bolt was the winner"

+    - ## Default Function Arguments
+        - prior to ES6 if you had a method that took three arguments and you were only passing it one of the arguments, it would error out and say cannot access `undefined`
+        - So you had to pass `undefined` as an argument to the function for it to run

+                function getLocation(continent,country,city){
+                    if(typeof country === 'undefined'){
+                        country = 'Italy'
+                    }
+                    if(typeof continent === 'undefined'){
+                        continent = 'Europe'
+                    }
+                    console.log(continent,country,city)
+                }

+                getLocation(undefined, undefined,'Milan')
+                // Europe Italy Milan

+                getLocation(undefined,'Paris','France')
+                // Europe Paris France

+        - ES6 makes it very easy to set default function arguments.
+Let’s look at an example:

+                function calculatePrice(total, tax = 0.1, tip = 0.05){
+                    // When no value is given for tax or tip, the default 0.1 and 0.05 will be used return total + (total * tax) + (total * tip);
+                }
+        - If you only provided two arguments, it would default the second argument to `tax` even if you meant it to be the `tip` argument
+        - to get around that you can pass, in order `calculatePrice(20, undefined, 0.10)` to use the default `tax` value
+        - or you can use desctructuring

+                function calculatePrice({
+                    total = 0,
+                    tax = 0.1,
+                    tip = 0.05} = {} ){
+                    console.log(total + (total * tax) + (total * tip));
+                }

+                const bill = calculatePrice({ tip: 0.15, total:150 });
+                // 187.5

+        - We made the argument of our function an object.
+When calling the function, we don’t even have to worry about the order of the parameters because they are matched based on their key.
+        -   In the example above, the default value for tip was 0.05, and we overwrote it with 0.15.
+But we didn’t give a value to tax which remained the default 0.1.